What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 - Additional partners (health department or private service providers), if necessary.

-A parent representative is included as an assurance that families always have input into the process.
+A parent representative is included to ensure families always have input into the process.
 Representatives are often people with personal experience of CSA and will make meetings more relatable and family-friendly.

 How a FAPT Meeting Works